tony-jones/slack-ui/README.md

 # Slack UI

-A light UI theme for Atom that is inspired by Slack's aubergine sidebar theme
+A light UI theme for Atom that is inspired by Slack's aubergine theme